Thomas Losse-Müller

 Thomas Losse-Müller (born 3 April 1973) is a German politician.
-He is a member of the Social Democratic Party of Germany and Leader of his Party in the Landtag of Schleswig-Holstein.
+He is a member of the Social Democratic Party of Germany and former Leader of his Party in the Landtag of Schleswig-Holstein.

 Career

-Between 1992–1999, Losse-Müller studied Economics at the University of Cologne.
+Between 1992 and 1999, Losse-Müller studied Economics at the University of Cologne.
 He went on to study Development Economics at the School of Oriental and African Studies.

 From 2000 to 2004, Losse-Müller was an Assistant Vice President at Deutsche Bank in London.
 In 2004, he began working as a Financial Economist for the World Bank, until he began working as a program director for the German Society for technical cooperation in 2008.
 In 2010, Losse-Müller went back to work at the World Bank as a Senior Financial Sector Expert.

 Before joining the Social Democratic Party of Germany in 2020, Losse-Müller was a member of Alliance 90/The Greens.
 He was a board member of the Hesse Alliance 90/The Greens between 2009 and 2012 and spokesperson to the Committee on Economy and Finance for the Hesse Alliance 90/The Greens between 2011 and 2012.

 In 2012, Losse-Müller became State Secretary to the Schleswig-Holstein Ministry of Finance upon being invited to Schleswig-Holstein by Monika Heinold.
 He went on to serve as Head of the State Chancellery of Schleswig-Holstein between 2014 and 2017.

 Between 2017 and 2021 Losse-Müller worked at EY Parthenon, a Consulting firm based in Hamburg.

 In Fall of 2020, Losse-Müller became a member of the Social Democratic Party of Germany.
 He was nominated lead candidate for the 2022 state election in Schleswig-Holstein in August 2021.

 Losse-Müller was elected his Party's Leader in the Landtag of Schleswig-Holstein on 18 May 2022 and thus became Leader of the Opposition.

+On 6 December 2023, Losse-Müller announced his resignation as Leader of the Social Democratic Party in the Landtag of Schleswig-Holstein.
+He was succeeded by Serpil Midyatli, who is also his Predecessor.